cprice-ping/Postman-Personal/README.md

 *Note:* These collections are using Dev-quality services - none of the data on them is real, nor should there be any expectation that the locations \ creds referenced in these collections will remain valid.

+Also - Postman requires that you have created an account with them in order for the Scripts to run.
+You do *not* need Postman Pro - the free version will work, but you do need to be Registered.

 ## Collection - Consent API

 This Collection is built to: